The Asymptotic Analysis of Some PDE and Steklov Eigenvalue Problems with Partially Reactive Patches in 3-D: The Steklov-Neumann (SN) Eigenvalue Problem

 {\bf Example I:} For a single circular patch $\pa_1^\eps$ of radius $\eps$ (i.e., $N = 1$ and $a_1 = 1$), the condition (\ref{sn:sigma_0}) for $\sigma_0$ reads as $C_1(-\sigma_0)=0$.
 The spectral expansion (\ref{eq:Cmu_def0}) of $C_1(\kappa_1)$ implies that it has infinitely many nontrivial zeros, which we denote as $-\mu_{k1}^N$ with $k=1,2,\ldots$ (see Fig.~\ref{fig:Cmu}).
 As shown in Lemma \ref{lem:Cmu} of Appendix \ref{sec:Cmu0}, these roots $\mu_{k1}^{N}$ are in fact eigenvalues of a local Steklov eigenvalue problem (\ref{eq:Psi_def_N}) defined near the patch $\PT_1$, for which the corresponding eigenfunctions satisfy a far-field Neumann-like condition (\ref{eq:VkN_inf}).
 These zeros determine the leading-order behavior of the associated SN eigenvalues for the global SN problem (\ref{sn:eig}) as $\sigma_0^{(k)} = \mu_{k1}^N$.
 This leading-order behavior was studied in \cite{Grebenkov25}, and the numerical values of $\mu_{k1}^{N}$ were reported in Table I of \cite{Grebenkov25}.
 In turn, the asymptotic formula (\ref{sn:stek_eigex}) gives the next-order corrections as $\sigma_1=0$ from (\ref{sn:sigma_1}) and $\sigma_2=-{E_1(-\sigma_0)/C_1^{\prime}(-\sigma_0)}$ from (\ref{sn:sigma_2}).
 In this way, from (\ref{sn:stek_eigex}), the first four SN eigenvalues (that correspond to axially symmetric eigenfunctions) are predicted to have the two-term asymptotic behavior

 In Fig.~\ref{fig:SN_patch1} we plot the difference between the numerically computed values $\sigma^{(k)}_{\rm num}$ of the first two SN eigenvalues and their asymptotic approximations in (\ref{sn:example_1}), as a function of $\eps^2$.
 The observed linear dependence on $\eps^2$ indicates that: (i) the first two terms of (\ref{sn:example_1}) are correct, and (ii) the next-order term is ${\mathcal O}(\eps^2)$ as the coefficient of the error term ${\mathcal O}(\eps^2\log\eps)$ seems to vanish.
+We remark that the contour plots of the related eigenfunctions were shown in Fig. 6 of \cite{Grebenkov25}.